koush/docs.scrypted.app/camera-verification.md

 </style>

-## Camera Verification
+# Camera Verification

+## Scrypted Management Console

-Navigate to the camera in the `Scrypted Management Console`.
+Navigate to the camera in the `Scrypted Management Console` if not there already.
+It can be found within `Plugin` used to add it, or be searched within `Devices`.

 <div style="display: flex; flex-direction: column; align-items: center; flex: 1;">
 <img src="/img/camera-console.png" width="400" data-zoomable="true" >